ricochhet/asm/README.md

 - `pushfloat x` push a float(x) to the top of the stack.
 - `pushstr x` push a string(x) to the top of the stack.
 - `pop` pop the top item from the stack.
+- `conpop` conditionally pop the top item from the stack if the stack is not empty.
+- `dup` duplicate the top item of the stack.
 - `clsstk` clears the entire stack.
 - `dlcstk` dealloc stack.
 Performs `shrink_to_fit()`. `clear()` does not deallocate memory.
 - `add` `addf` pops the top two items from the stack, adds them, and pushes the result.